darktohka/zebrafish/README.md

 - **containerd:** Zebrafish uses `containerd` as its container runtime, providing a stable and efficient environment for running OCI-compliant containers.
 - **ocitool**: The OS includes `ocitool`, a tool for managing OCI container images, making it easy to work with images.

+### Flexible

+- **Remote Disk Support:** Zebrafish can connect to remote disks hosted on other servers using the Linux Network Block Device (NBD) protocol.
+This makes it possible to integrate with remote storage solutions.

 ### Data Integrity and Recovery

 - **ZFS File System:** Zebrafish is built on top of the ZFS file system, which provides strong data integrity and protection against data corruption.